Suetsugu Nobumasa: Biography

 He served as a Cabinet councilor under the Hiranuma administration from January to August 1939, and as a special advisor to the cabinet under the Koiso administration from October to the end of December 1944.

 Suetsugu died in December 1944.
 His grave is at the Tama Cemetery in Fuchū, Tokyo.

+Family

+Suetsugu's eldest son Nobuyoshi followed him into the Imperial Japanese Navy, graduating 20th out of 113 cadets in the Imperial Japanese Naval Academy's 58th Class and rising to the rank of Commander.
+On 7 April 1945, he was Killed in Action (KIA) aboard the battleship Yamato while serving as a Staff officer of Second Fleet and was posthumously promoted to Captain.